Electric Brook Falls is a pair of back-to-back waterfalls in Schooley’s Mountain County Park.

 Hikers can access the waterfall in as short as a half-mile round-trip hike, but a slightly longer route is ideal as it includes a few unnamed cascades on the brook, and the longer approach is slightly easier due to a rock scramble.
-Click the button below for a guide on reaching this waterfall.

-Electric Brook Falls Information (Upper/Lower)
+Upper Electric Brook Falls Information

 Click here for explanations on the information below